Best Fujifilm Camera

-Don’t expect the Fujifilm GFX 50R to function like a APS-C or full frame camera.
+Don’t expect the Fujifilm GFX 50R to function like an APS-C or full-frame camera.
 It’s a very different, especially in terms of depth of field.
-The depth of field on a medium format is considerably shallower than APS-C or a 35mm full frame, and it can take take some practice getting everything in focus.
+The depth of field on a medium format is considerably shallower than APS-C or a 35mm full-frame, and it can take some practice getting everything in focus.

 Also, don’t expect to be doing much video on this camera.
 Today’s medium format cameras still don’t have what it takes for being good at shooting video, and the Fuji GFX 50R is no exception.
 If you’re buying this camera, it’ll be for the exceptional stills it can create, not its video.

-There’s also much fewer lens options out there for Fuji’s medium-format cameras, although the roapmap does promise some interesting options for the future.
+There are also much fewer lens options out there for Fuji’s medium-format cameras, although the roadmap does promise some interesting options for the future.

 That being said, if you’ve been wanting to try out a medium format camera and haven’t been able to afford one, the Fujifilm GFX 50R is really the best option out there.